WarpConduit Computing

 This code will not search subdirectories for files to load.
 This code also doesn’t help when you are using a WYSIWYG editor such as Adobe Dreamweaver that will look for JS/CSS links in the HTML header and load the files.
 These programs don’t run the PHP code and therefore don’t know what JS/CSS files are suppose to be loaded.
 You may need to adjust the path to the “js” and “css” directories based on the location of the page you enter the code onto.

-Filed Under: Web Design & Development Tagged With: css, javascript, php
+Filed Under: Web Development Tagged With: css, javascript, php

 • « Previous Page